MINIMISING ENVIRONMENTAL IMPACT ON OUR COMMUNITIES

 We cover various topics including general management and construction management of energy, waste and water.
 Our employees are introduced to national energy, water and waste management, and the correlations between individual actions, work and the environment.

 In 2023, as part of CDL’s company-wide initiative to educate employees on waste management, we have developed and delivered content on CDL’s responsible waste management and disposal techniques for waste generated from our construction sites and managed buildings.
-This includes sharing on the company’s annual waste reduction targets, the partners and stakeholders we work with to collect, treat, segregate, and recycle waste.
+This includes educating on the company’s annual waste reduction targets, the partners and stakeholders we work with to collect, treat, segregate, and recycle waste; monthly bite-sized sharing of tips and articles on Environment, Health and Safety (EHS), including waste management topics; and supporting behavioural changes by providing recycling bins at every corner of our offices.
+To further show our commitment towards sensitising and educating our employees on waste management, our Human Resources department mandates all staff to complete at least one full day of Environment, Health, and Safety (EHS) training each year, which is linked to their annual performance and appraisals.
+To support this requirement, sustainability and EHS training courses, including topics on waste management are provided throughout the year for employees to fulfill their mandatory EHS training hours.

 An Enriching Learning Experience at the Sustainable Singapore Gallery and Senoko Waste-to-Energy Incineration Plant